Laurent Nuñez: Early life and education

 Of Spanish descent, Nuñez was born in Bourges in 1964.
 His father was an architect; his mother was a teacher.
 He studied public management at the University of Tours, obtaining a diplôme d'études supérieures spécialisées before joining the French civil service in 1989.
 In 1999, he graduated from the École nationale d'administration.

 Career

-In 2012, Nuñez became a directeur de cabinet at the Paris Police Prefecture, and in 2015 he was appointed as police prefect in Bouches-du-Rhône.
+A civil servant at the Ministry of the Interior, Nuñez was named chief of staff (directeur de cabinet) of the prefect of Seine-Saint-Denis in 2008.
+In 2010, he was appointed subprefect of the arrondissement of Bayonne.
+In 2012, Nuñez became chief of staff at the Paris Police Prefecture, and in 2015 he was appointed police prefect of Bouches-du-Rhône.

-As part of the reorganisation of the French intelligence services Nuñez was appointed as director-general of DGSI on 22 June 2017, and succeeded Patrick Calvar.
-He pursued a new policy of "openness."
+As part of the reorganisation of the French intelligence services, Nuñez was appointed director-general at the DGSI in June 2017 by newly elected President Emmanuel Macron, and succeeded Patrick Calvar.
+He pursued a new policy of "openness".

-On 16 October 2018 he served as Secretary of State to the Minister of the Interior, under the leadership of minister Christophe Castaner.
+In October 2018, he was appointed to the government as Secretary of State to the Minister of the Interior, under Minister Christophe Castaner.
 He was especially responsible for the coordination of the intelligence services and the police.

 In July 2020, Nuñez was appointed Head of the National Center of Intelligence and Counter-Terrorism (CNRLT), succeeding Pierre de Bousquet de Florian.
+In July 2022, he was named Paris police prefect.

+In 2025, he was appointed Minister of the Interior, succeeding Bruno Retailleau, who left the government following policy disagreements.
+In 2026, Nuñez faced the killing of Quentin Deranque in Lyon, which he accused the ultra-left of orchestrating.